Cosmo-Tech/azure-digital-twin-injector/README.md

 }
 ```

-you may inject twins using the following CSV file:
+you may inject twins matching this model using the following CSV file:

 | `"$metadata.$model"`        | `"$id"`       | `"color"` | `"position.x"` | `"position.y"` |
 | ----------------------------- | -------------- | --------- | -------------- | -------------- |